To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Select the "MeshInstance" at the left side and click the "enpty" of "Mesh" at right side, then click the "New CubeMesh" for creating the box object.
 ![Godot 112](https://github.com/To-Fujita/Images/blob/master/Godot-112.jpg "Godot 112")

-Click the white box of "Mesh" at right side.
+At the defult setting, it is created a white cubed box that size is 2m x 2m x 2m.
+Please click the white box of "Mesh" at right side.
 ![Godot 113](https://github.com/To-Fujita/Images/blob/master/Godot-113.jpg "Godot 113")

 Click the "enpty" of "Material" at right side, then select the "New SpatialMaterial".